Anna's Weekly Update

 In the Words of My Constituents

 Every week hundreds of my constituents call and write to me to express their concerns, share their passions, and ask questions regarding legislation and policies.
-So far this year, over 101,700 constituents have contacted me, and this month, 7,197 constituents have weighed in so far.
+Year to date, over 56,500 constituents contacted me, and this month, 5,443 constituents contacted me.
 I actually read every communication and every constituent receives a personal response to their specific questions and comments.
-This week, 1,364 constituents contacted our office, including:
+This week, 3,163 constituents contacted our office, including:

 Anna’s Recommended Reading and Watching

 Frequently, I read articles or see videos that I think my constituents would benefit from.

 New York Times Op-ed (6/10/2019) – “Deepfakes Are Coming.
 We Can No Longer Believe What We See.”